Nigeria government approves allocation of houses to 1994 Afcon winning squad

 “Others are: Uche Okafor (Deceased), Thompson Oliha (Deceased), Stephen Keshi (Deceased), Christian Chukwu, Dr Akin Amao, Stephen Edema, Col. A Asielue and B. Aromasodun.”

+“I want to most sincerely thank President Muhammadu Buhari for his quick response to the memo raised by Minister of Works and Housing Babatunde Raji Fashola, SAN.
+This matter had lingered for too long, but thanks to the President for making this long-standing promise a reality,” Dare said.

+“This is not only heart-warming, but timely and commendable.
+This is another confirmation that the President loves sports and would always reward our sports men and women who make this country proud.
+We are so delighted that the labour of our heroes has not gone in vain.”

-Following the delayed fulfillment of the government’s promise, Gernot Rohr’s will be inspired to aim for victory when Nigeria battle for supremacy in Cameroon next year.
+Following the delayed fulfilment of the government’s promise, Gernot Rohr’s men will be inspired to aim for victory when Nigeria battle for supremacy in Cameroon next year.

 The Super Eagles’ most recent success in the continental showpiece came in 2019 when they went home with bronze medals after a 1-0 victory over Tunisia in the third-place game.